 What about the commonly-held belief that a higher protein percentage causes hyperactivity?

 There has been absolutely no valid research that has been able to get close to proving this theory of a high protein diet equalling a hyperactive dog; it is as close to an old wives' tale as you can get.
+If this issue is caused by diet, it is usually recipes that do not derive the majority of their protein from meat ingredients and are loaded with grain and wheat.

 And kidney damage?